Jean Sibelius: Last major works

 In the 1940s there was a great auto da fé at Ainola.
 My husband collected a number of the manuscripts in a laundry basket and burned them on the open fire in the dining room.
 Parts of the Karelia Suite were destroyed – I later saw remains of the pages which had been torn out – and many other things.
 I did not have the strength to be present and left the room.
 I therefore do not know what he threw on to the fire.
 But after this my husband became calmer and gradually lighter in mood.

+Despite his withdrawing from the public eye, Sibelius's work gained substantial attention in the late 1920s and throughout the 1930s thanks to the newly established Finnish broadcaster YLE.
+Broadcasting on AM wavebands, YLE's signals brought Sibelius's music to listeners beyond Finland's borders, too.
+In 1933, YLE and the Helsinki City Orchestra with soloist Anja Ignatius originated a broadcast of Sibelius compositions to 14 countries in coordination with the International Broadcasting Union.
+The program included the tone poem The Oceanides, followed by his Fifth Symphony, and the Violin Concerto.
+In 1935 The New York Philharmonic surveyed the preferences of music listeners around the United States.
+When asked who their favourite composer was, Sibelius came first among all of them, living or dead.
+This degree of recognition during his own lifetime was unequalled in Western music.

 Second World War years

 On Sibelius's 70th birthday (8 December 1935), the German Nazi regime awarded him the Goethe-Medal with a certificate signed by Adolf Hitler.
-After the attempted Soviet invasion of Finland in late 1939–40 (the Winter War) which, though initially repelled, forced Finland to cede territory to the Soviet Union after the later defeat of the Finnish military, the Sibelius family returned for good to Ainola in the summer of 1941, after a long absence.
+After the attempted Soviet invasion of Finland in late 1939 to 1940 (the Winter War) which, though initially repelled, forced Finland to cede territory to the Soviet Union after the later defeat of the Finnish military, the Sibelius family returned for good to Ainola in the summer of 1941, after a long absence.
 Anxious about Bolshevism, Sibelius advocated that Finnish soldiers march alongside German forces after Germany's invasion of the Soviet Union on 22 June 1941.
-Sibelius did not make any utterances about the genocide of the Jews although, in a diary entry in 1943, he wondered why he had signed the Aryan certificate.
+Sibelius did not make any utterances about the genocide of the Jews, although, in a diary entry in 1943, he wondered why he had signed the Aryan certificate.

 On 1 January 1939, Sibelius had participated in an international radio broadcast during which he conducted his Andante Festivo.
 The performance was preserved on transcription discs and later issued on CD.
 This is probably the only surviving example of Sibelius interpreting his own music.